Summary of how GitHub Issues and Pull Requests are processed

 This is why so much Issues cannot be reproducted on our side, but to find it out multiple explorations and attempts are necessary.

 We sometimes receive support requests on GitHub, ranging from questions about the software to “please help me to do X in my shop” requests.
-GitHub is for the software development so we usually redirect users to other channels using the Support template.
+GitHub is for the software development so we usually redirect users to other channels.

 There are some Issues which do not fit in the previous categories, such as releases Issues.
 They serve a specific purpose.